savashn/ecewo/docs/examples/async_postgres.md

 For asynchronous database queries, Ecewo supports [libpq](https://www.postgresql.org/docs/current/libpq.html) — the official PostgreSQL client library, which includes asynchronous support.

-If you are using PostgreSQL, it is recommended to use [pquv](https://github.com/savashn/pquv) for async PostgreSQL queries.
-It basically combines libpq and libuv.
+If you are using PostgreSQL, it is recommended to use [ecewo-postgres](https://github.com/savashn/ecewo-packages/tree/main/postgres) for async PostgreSQL queries.
+It basically combines libpq and libuv for Ecewo.

 If you’re using another database, such as SQLite, you may still use the Ecewo's async API for performance-critical big queries.